 Institutional Review Board

-The College's Institutional Review Board (IRB) is charged by the College President with the responsibility of reviewing research proposals for the purpose of protecting the rights of individuals who are subjects of any research, conducted by faculty, staff, or students of Simmons College.
-Federal Regulations place responsibility on the College and the Principal Investigator to insure that high ethical standards are maintained for all research involving human subjects.
-Simmons College provides education through a web based training program in human research subjects' protections—CITI Program.*
+The University's Institutional Review Board (IRB) is charged by the University President with the responsibility of reviewing research proposals for the purpose of protecting the rights of individuals who are subjects of any research, conducted by faculty, staff, or students of Simmons University.
+Federal Regulations place responsibility on the University and the Principal Investigator to insure that high ethical standards are maintained for all research involving human subjects.
+Simmons University provides education through a web based training program in human research subjects' protections—CITI Program (see below).

-What is the Simmons College Policy on the protection of human subjects?
+What is the Simmons University Policy on the protection of human subjects?

-In accordance with federal regulations, all research involving human subjects conducted at Simmons College or conducted by Simmons College faculty, staff, or students must be reviewed and approved by the College's Institutional Review Board (IRB).
+In accordance with federal regulations, all research involving human subjects conducted at Simmons University or conducted by Simmons University faculty, staff, or students must be reviewed and approved by the University's Institutional Review Board (IRB).

 Why is this policy important?

-Federal regulations mandate that all research involving human subjects be formally approved by the Institutional Review Board (IRB).
-If this policy is not complied with the College is at risk for losing its federal funding including funding of student programs (e.g., federal financial aid to students).
+Federal regulations mandate that all research involving human subjects be formally approved by the IRB.
+If this policy is not complied with the University is at risk for losing its federal funding including funding of student programs (e.g., federal financial aid to students).

-Review of research by the IRB maintains ethical standards for the conduct of research by protecting subjects, investigators and the College.
+Review of research by the IRB maintains ethical standards for the conduct of research by protecting subjects, investigators and the University.
 This policy has been endorsed by the President's Council.

 How does this policy affect me?

-What is the Role of the Simmons College IRB?
+What is the role of the Simmons University IRB?

-Simmons College is providing education through a web based training program in human research subjects' protections—CITI Program.
+Simmons University is providing education through a web based training program in human research subjects' protections—CITI Program.

 What constitutes human subjects research?